strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/filtering-locale-publication.md

 :::

 :::note

-* Relations, media fields, components, and dynamic zones are not populated by default.
+- Relations, media fields, components, and dynamic zones are not populated by default.
 Use the `populate` parameter to populate these data structures (see [population documentation](/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md#population))

-* It is not possible to filter on dynamic zones or media fields.
+- It is not possible to filter on dynamic zones or media fields

 :::

 ## Locale